When automating accounts payable it is critical to understand the difference between a PO and non PO invoice.

 - Payment terms, including any early pay discounts

-The seller receives the buyer’s PO and either confirms that the company can fill the order or tells the buyer the order cannot be completed and the PO is cancelled.
+The seller receives the buyer’s PO.
+It confirms that the company can fill the order.
+Or it tells the buyer that it cannot complete the order – in which case the PO is cancelled.

-If the order can be filled, the seller begins producing and/or preparing the order for shipment, or scheduling necessary resources to provide the ordered services.
+The seller then produces and/or prepares the order for shipment.
+Or it schedules the necessary resources to provide the ordered services.

-Next, the order is shipped – or service is provided.
-The PO number is placed on the packing list or services receipt so the buyer knows which products have arrived or services have been delivered.
+Next, it ships the order – or provides the service.
+The seller places the PO number on the packing list or services receipt.
+This is so the buyer knows which products have arrived or services have been delivered.

 Advantages of the PO Purchase Process